lamsalsamip1/Year-Built-Bot/README.md

 # Year-Built-Bot
-This is an automation done in python using Beautiful Soup and Selenium to scrape year contructed data from four property data websites.
+This is an automation done in python using Beautiful Soup and Selenium to scrape year contructed data from various property data websites.